Trump raises $13M after Pelosi announces impeachment inquiry

 House Speaker “Nancy (Pelosi) just called for Impeachment.
 WITCH HUNT!” his campaign said in one fundraising text message sent Tuesday.
 “I need you on my Impeachment Defense Team.”

-In the 24 hours that followed Pelosi’s Tuesday announcement, the campaign reported raising $5 million from online donors in all 50 states, campaign manager Brad Parscale said.
-In addition to the online money, he was expected to have raised $5 million for his campaign and the Republican National Committee from a Wednesday night fundraiser.
-This is followed by an additional $3 million from a Thursday morning breakfast, according to an RNC official.
+In the 24 hours that followed Pelosi’s Tuesday announcement, Trump and the Republican National Committee raised $5 million from online donors in all 50 states, campaign manager Brad Parscale said.
+In addition to the online money, he was expected to have raised $5 million for his reelection from a Wednesday night fundraiser, followed by an additional $3 million from a Thursday morning breakfast, according to an RNC official.

 “Huge groundswell of support leading to Trump landslide in 2020!”
 Parscale tweeted Wednesday.

-But he’s not the only one trying to cash in on the impeachment fervor.
-This stems from his efforts to get Ukranian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, a potential 2020 rival, and his family.
+But he’s not the only one trying to cash in on the impeachment fervor, which stems from his efforts to get Ukrainian President Volodymyr Zelenskiy to investigate former Vice President Joe Biden, a potential 2020 rival, and his family.
 None of the allegations against Biden or his son Hunter, who worked for a Ukrainian gas company, have been substantiated.

 Biden, too, saw an uptick in donations last weekend after news of Trump’s conversation with the Ukrainian president broke, according to his campaign.
 He’s running ads on Facebook urging supporters to “stand with Joe.”
 And his campaign says he has had his best week of fundraising since his second week as a candidate.